dkkumar95/data-analytics-portfolio/taxi-driver-ml-project/README.md

 ## 🔍 My Role: Data Lead

-As **Data Lead**, I owned the entire data pipeline and machine learning development:
+As **Data Lead**, I worked with a classmate to develop the overall project.
+I worked mainly on The scoring model, while my teammate worked on the hotspot prediction model while I oversaw their work.

 ✅ **Data Engineering**
 - Cleaned and transformed 5.6 Million trip records